-Master Recyclers tend to obsess about plastics.
+Master Recyclers love to hate plastics.
 Without reiterating the litany of problems with the material, suffice it to say, there is good reason.
-But let’s not forget to talk to folks about the material that makes up the majority of our waste stream: Paper!
+But let’s not forget to talk to folks about the material that makes up a big portion of our waste stream: Paper!

 Paper factoids every recycling enthusiast should know.